booty156/EchoVR-Discord-Presence/README.md

 Cannot tell the difference between Arena matches and Combat matches. - Waiting on API update for this

-Being in a priavte on your own will show 0-0 for amount of players playing and scores.
+Being in a private on your own will show 0-0 for amount of players playing and scores.